Om shram sreem shraum sah chandraya namah

 Seeks emotional identity validation through enforcing rules and regulations strengthening social conformity systems, and (sometimes) oppressing weaker persons (Chandra, weaker ones, vulnerable).

-Gives good moral character in re: statutory law (not divine law).
+Gives a strict moral character in re: statutory law (not divine law).
 Natives are rule-bound emotionally - usually from having survived major childhood trauma.

 All yoga involving the Moon give a tendency to project one's feelings upon others.
 This native projects their feelings of oppression, restriction, scarcity, poverty, exposure, lack of trust and emotional abandonment upon others.